Roku: Tenth generation

 On September 20, 2021, Roku introduced the tenth generation of products.
 The Roku Streaming Stick 4K was announced along with the Roku Streaming Stick 4K+ which includes an upgraded rechargeable Roku Voice Remote Pro with lost remote finder.
-Roku announced an updated Roku Ultra LT with a faster processor, stronger Wi-Fi and Dolby Vision as well as Bluetooth audio streaming and built-in ethernet support.
+Roku announced an updated Roku Ultra LT with a faster processor, stronger Wi-Fi and Dolby Vision as well as Bluetooth audio streaming and built-in Ethernet support.
 Roku also announced Roku OS 10.5 with several new and improved features.

 On November 15, 2021, Roku announced a budget model Roku LE (3930S3) to be sold at Walmart, while supplies last.
 It lacks 4K and HDR10 support, making its features similar to those of the 2019 Roku Express (3930).
 It has the same form factor as the 2019 Roku Express, except the plastic shell is white rather than black.

 Feature comparison

 Roku TV

 Roku announced its first branded smart TV and it was released in late 2014.
-These TVs are manufactured by companies like TCL, Westinghouse and Hisense, and use the Roku user interface as the "brain" of the TV.
+These TVs are manufactured by companies like TCL, LG, Westinghouse, Philips, and Hisense, and use the Roku user interface as the "brain" of the TV.
 Roku TVs are updated just like the streaming devices.
 More recent models also integrate a set of features for use with over-the-air TV signals, including a program guide that provides information for shows and movies available on local antenna broadcast TV, as well as where that content is available to stream, and the ability to pause live TV (although the feature requires a USB hard drive with at least 16GB storage).

 On November 14, 2019, Walmart and Roku announced that they would be selling Roku TVs under the Onn brand exclusively at Walmart stores, starting November 29.

 In January 2020, Roku created a badge to certify devices as working with a Roku TV model.
 The first certified brands were TCL North America, Sound United, Polk Audio, Marantz, Definitive Technology, and Classé.

 In January 2021, a Roku executive said one out of three smart TVs sold in the United States and Canada came with Roku's operating system built-in.

-In May 2020, Roku announced a 55-inch outdoor Element Roku TV.
+In May 2022, Roku and Element Electronics announced the first ever outdoor Roku TV, sold in 55 inch size.
 The television offers minimal reflection, an anti-glare display, 4K streaming, and can be used in bright outdoor environments.

-Software
+In March 2023, Roku announced a partnership with Best Buy in which the retailer will exclusively sell the Roku Select and Plus Series TVs manufactured by Roku.

-The Roku box runs a custom Linux distribution called Roku OS.
-Updates to the software include bug fixes, security updates, feature additions, and many new interface revisions.
-Roku pushes OS updates to supported devices in a staggered release.
-OS updates are rolled out to a percentage group of candidate devices to ensure the build is stable before being made available en masse.
+Roku OS

 Content and programming

 Roku provides video services from a number of Internet-based video on demand providers.